 Are gospel indicatives and imperatives equally balanced?
 No.

 Because the indicatives always precede the imperatives, the indicatives are of greater value than the imperatives.
 God initiates (indicatives).
-This initiation, complete with His grace, enables His followers to respond through obedience to the imperatives.
-4 In other words, without His indicatives, the imperatives are impossible and pointless (Galatians 2:16 & 21).
+This initiation, complete with His grace, enables His followers to respond through obedience to the imperatives. [ref]Further, for those who respond with acceptance of Christ’s indicatives just before their death, their lack of time to obediently live out gospel imperatives is of no consequence.
+(Luke 23:39-43)[/ref] In other words, without His indicatives, the imperatives are impossible and pointless (Galatians 2:16 & 21).
 Instead of questioning their balance, our attention can be turned to their inseparable relationship.

 Inseparable elements of Christ’s gospel.